bootstrap-vue-next/bootstrap-vue-next/docs/components/Avatar.md

 ## Avatar types

-The avatar content can be either a an image, an icon, or short text string.
+The avatar content can be either an image, an icon, or short text string.
 Avatar content defaults to the [`'person-fill'` icon](/docs/icons) when no other content is specified.

 You can also supply custom content via the default slot, although you may need to apply additional